adamsilver/fdpb/01-a-registration-form.md

 </div>
 ```

 The panel consists of a heading to indicate the problem.
 The `div` has a role of `alert` which tells supporting screen readers to announce the region immediately.
 The heading's `tabindex` attribute is set to `-1`, so that it can be focused programmatically with Javascript.
 This ensures the error summary panel is scrolled into view.
-Otherwise, the interface would appear unresponsive and broken.
+Otherwise, the interface would appear unresponsive and broken when the form is submitted.

 ```JS
 FormValidator.prototype.focusSummary = function() {